IPGP/mseed-lib/README.md

 # mseed-matlab
-Matlab codes to read and write miniseed files

 The Standard for the Exchange of Earthquake Data (SEED) is an international standard format for the exchange of digital seismological